kyverno/chainsaw/website/docs/quick-start.md

 To use Chainsaw you will need a [Kubernetes](https://kybernetes.io) cluster, Chainsaw won't create one for you.

+!!! warning

     We consider this is not the responsibility of Chainsaw to manage clusters.

     There are plenty of solutions to create and manage local clusters that will do that better than Chainsaw.

 In this Quick start we will use [kind](https://kind.sigs.k8s.io) but feel free to use the tool of your choice.